 Many anxiety meds are habit forming and physically addictive too, making it difficult to get off the medication once you’ve started.
-The bottom line is that anxiety medications can be helpful in the short term but can only ever mask the symptoms of performance anxiety, never cure and tackle the root cause.
+The bottom line is that anxiety medications can be helpful in the short term but can only ever mask the symptoms of phobia of open spaces, never cure and tackle the root cause.

-The Best Drug or Medication for Performance Anxiety
+The Best Drug or Medication for Phobia of Open Spaces

-We strongly believe that no medication is the best prescription for performance anxiety.
+We strongly believe that no medication is the best prescription for phobia of open spaces.
 If you are currently taking meds, of course, you should consult with your doctor before changing anything, but we believe the goal should always be to deal with the source of the problem, so you will not need pharmaceuticals.

-That said, three types of medication are commonly used in the treatment of performance anxiety (glossophobia):
+That said, three types of medication are commonly used in the treatment of phobia of open spaces (agoraphobia):

 Beta blockers are used for relieving performance anxiety.
 They work by blocking the flow of adrenaline that occurs when you’re anxious.
 While beta blockers don’t affect the emotional symptoms of anxiety, they can control physical symptoms such as shaking hands or voice, sweating, and rapid heartbeat.

 Antidepressants can be helpful when the feelings of fear are severe and debilitating.
 Three specific antidepressants — Paxil, Effexor, and Zoloft — have been approved by the U.S. Food and Drug Administration for phobias.

 Benzodiazepines are fast-acting anti-anxiety medications.
 However, they are sedating and addictive, so they are typically prescribed only when other medications have not worked.